gardener/landscapercli/docs/commands/container_deployer/add_container_di.md

 During the first 5 minutes you can already see the import data.
 After about five minutes you should also be able to see the output data in the file `$EXPORTS_PATH`.

-## Todo

-- Docu
-  - integrate other stuff like data in blueprint, component-descriptor, etc.

-  - *blueprint*: contains the name of the blueprint
-  - *cd*: the component descriptor
-  - *componentDescriptorDef*: base information of the component
-  - *components*: the resolved component descriptor list, which means that all transitive component descriptors are included in a list